 If you have Bipolar Disorder, then you might be eligible for SSD or SSI assistance.
 Social Security disability insurance benefits replace your income if you are unable to work due to a mental condition.
 If your Bipolar Disorder symptoms are severe enough that you cannot work, then filing for Social Security benefits is a good option.

 In order to win benefits, you must have a mental diagnosis from a mental health doctor.
 Typically, your doctor must be a psychologist or psychiatrist.
 You will need their support if you hope to obtain benefits.

 Additionally, you will need to see a therapist to provide ongoing counseling.
 Your treating doctors will need to document the progression of your illness in their medical records.
 Ask your treating sources to write down your symptoms in their records.
 You will also need to follow any treatment options they provide.
 Learn more about the importance of medical records in winning your case.

 HOW DO YOU PROVE DISABILITY FOR BIPOLAR DISORDER?

 To qualify for SSD benefits, your Bipolar disorder must meet very specific Social Security Administration rules.
 Under the SSA’s regulations, you must meet listing 12.04.
-Below, you will see the requirements for listing 12.04.
-Specifically, pay attention to the criteria that discusses Bipolar disorder.
+Below, you will see the rules for listing 12.04.
+Specifically, pay attention to the language that talks about Bipolar disorder.
 If you need more information about how to prove the Part B criteria, read here.

-Reading below, you can see that Bipolar disorder requires three symptoms out the seven on the list.
+Reading below, you can see that Bipolar disorder requires you to have three symptoms out of the seven on the list.
 For example, your symptoms would qualify if you have “inflated self-esteem, flight of ideas, and decreased need for sleep.”
-Please note, the SSA also uses listing 12.04 to evaluate depression.
+Please note, the SSA also uses listing 12.04 to address depression.